-Staff, and ex - staff are not allowed to interact with children and young people on roll at the school directly via social media.
+Staff, and former staff are not allowed to interact with children and young people on roll at the school directly via social media.
 This means that a member of staff or ex member of staff should not interact with children and young people on our roll as if they are friends for any reason.
+Additionally former stakeholders should not be accepted onto any private social media accounts until at least 3 years have passed since their last day on roll.
+No former stakeholder under the age of 18 should ever be accepted onto a private social media account regardless of their time out of the setting.
 More information can be found in our Online Safety Policy regarding this issue and in addition staff have signed the staff (and volunteer) acceptable use policy agreement.

 Any volunteer working in the school will have an enhanced DBS and a risk assessment as per our Volunteers at Shenfield High School Policy.
-(See Appendix 5)
+(See Appendix 4)